 A herd of goats has managed to escape justice after a government official found them sitting in jail in Kinshasa, capital of the Democratic Republic of Congo.

 Deputy Justice Minister Claude Nyamugabo said he was on a routine visit to the Kinshasa jail recently when he was surprised to find a herd of goats in one of the cells.
-Prison officials told him that the goats had been charged with "being sold illegally by the roadside" and were due to appear in court to answer for their crimes.
-Outraged, Nyamugabo ordered the goats released immediately.
+Prison officials told him that the goats had been charged with “being sold illegally by the roadside” and were due to appear in court to answer for their crimes.
+Outraged, he ordered the goats released immediately.
 (The goat-sellers themselves apparently are still incarcerated.)
-He said that local police apparently had "serious gaps in their knowledge" and would be sent for retraining, suggesting that the Congo Police Academy has a course that covers whether or not to put goats in jail.
+Nyamugabo said local police apparently had “serious gaps in their knowledge” and would be sent for retraining, suggesting the Congo Police Academy has a course on goat rights.

 The report did not say what the penalty is for being sold illegally by the roadside, but I think we can speculate that it involves some sort of barbecue.